• Skip to main content

 4. Foods with zinc

 Zinc is needed to produce thyroid-stimulating hormones and for hormone conversion in the thyroid gland.
-Foods with zinc include chicken, pumpkin, eggs, spinach, and dark chocolate.
+Foods with zinc include chicken, pumpkin, and eggs.

 5. Omega-3 foods